dotswg/dots-architecture/draft-ietf-dots-architecture.md

 deployments.
 In all cases, what network conditions merit a mitigation request are at the discretion of the DOTS client operator.

-The interfaces required to trigger the mitigation request in the following scenarios are implementation-specific.
+The mitigation request itself is defined by DOTS, however the interfaces required to trigger the mitigation request in the following scenarios are implementation-specific. .

 ###  Manual Mitigation Request {#manual-mit-request}